Could garden sprays be killing your bees?

 Pesticides are not always necessary.
 When a plant is under stress, it’s susceptible to pests and other problems.
 When you use a pesticide or a fungicide you are really only treating a symptom and not the problem.
 The problem often lies in the soil.
 Poor soil health leads to weak plants which leads to pest problems.
 So, before dousing your plant in pesticides, you might want to investigate whether the soil needs to be amended.

 Pick your poison carefully.
 Some pesticides are more harmful to bees than others and even the ones that are less harmful can still do damage when applied incorrectly.
 If you feel that you need to use a pesticide, research which ones are most appropriate and least harmful to the bees.

 Application matters.
 Always read the directions on your pesticide product, but in general to protect pollinators, you should not treat plants that are in bloom.
 It is also important to apply the pesticide in the evening so that it is less likely the bees will encounter it and you should not apply the pesticide in windy or wet conditions because this can lead to drift.

 Hilary Kearney is a full-time beekeeper in her home town of San Diego, California.
 Her business Girl Next Door Honey educates hundreds of new beekeepers each year.
-She is the author of the beekeeping blog Beekeeping Like A Girl and maintains a popular Instagram account.
+She is the author of the Beekeeping Like A Girl blog and maintains popular Instagram, Facebook and Twitter accounts.
 When she’s not rescuing bees, teaching about bees, photographing bees or managing one of her 60 colonies, she’s sleeping and dreaming of bees.